JacobPStrock/JacobPStrock.github.io/_pages/Publications.md

 __Publications__:

+Strock, Jacob P., Puggioni G., and Menden-Deuer, S. "Two-stage multivariate dynamic linear models to extract environmental and climate signals in coastal ecosystem data".
+Journal of Statistics and Its Interface (2022), in review.

 [Strock, Jacob P., "Investigating long-term physical, chemical and biological changes in Narragansett Bay using Bayesian multivariate dynamic linear models" (2021).
 Master of Science Thesis.
 University of Rhode Island, Department of Computer Science and Statistics.Paper 1926.](https://digitalcommons.uri.edu/theses/1926/)